backupbrain/drf-keypair-permissions/docs/testing.md

 #### All Headers Test

-A strong signature including all of the headers and a digest of the body of the HTTP request would result in the following signing string:
+A strong signature including all of the headers and a digest of the body of the HTTP request would look like this:

 ```python
 date = 'Sun, 05 Jan 2014 21:31:40 GMT'